AdrianMarasigan/Software-Engineering-Learnings/Algorithms/README.md

 ```

 ## Divide and Conquer
 Divide and Conquer is a fundamental algorithmic technique that involves breaking down a complex problem into smaller, more manageable subproblems, solving these subproblems independently, and then combining their solutions to solve the original problem.

-This section explores different Divide and Conquer Algorithms, their characteristics, and use cases.
+- Divide: The first step involves dividing the problem into smaller, similar subproblems.
+- Conquer: Next, each subproblem is solved independently.
+- Combine: Finally, the solutions of the subproblems are combined to solve the original problem.

-Divide and Conquer algorithms follow a three-step process: Divide, Conquer, and Combine.
-These algorithms are particularly effective when a problem can be divided into smaller, similar subproblems that can be solved independently.
+This approach is particularly effective when a problem can be divided into smaller, similar subproblems that can be solved independently.

-You can refer to Merge Sort and Quick Sort above for examples of this.
+Examples:

+Two common examples of Divide and Conquer algorithms are Merge Sort and Quick Sort.
+Merge Sort divides an array into smaller subarrays, sorts them individually, and then merges them to obtain the sorted array.
+Quick Sort, on the other hand, partitions the array into smaller sections and recursively sorts them.
+You can review the implementations for these in the sorting section.

 ## Recursive and Backtracking
 Recursive algorithms are algorithms that solve problems by breaking them down into smaller, self-similar subproblems.
 Backtracking algorithms are a subset of recursive algorithms that systematically explore all possible solutions to a problem and backtrack when a solution is not feasible.
 This section explores different Recursive and Backtracking Algorithms, their characteristics, and use cases.